 REVIEW OUR JOB LISTINGS

-The Sunshine State of Florida is the home of your next locum tenens opportunity!
-Our client is looking for a dentist to begin coverage immediately.
-Hours include 8a – 5p shifts from Mondays – Thursdays.
-The selected locum will be handling crowns, bridges, dentures, fillings, extractions, and other general dentistry...
+Ever wanted to visit Florida?
+Now you can with this locum tenens opportunity!
+Our client is looking for a pathologist to begin coverage immediately.
+Hours include 8a - 5p shifts from Mondays - Fridays.
+The selected locum will be handling all aspects of pathology cases and procedures.
+There is a...
 View This Job

-The Sunshine State of Florida is the home of your next locum tenens opportunity!
-Our client is looking for a pediatric radiologist to begin coverage in early July.
-Hours include 8a – 5p shifts.
-The selected locum will be handling all aspects of general radiology cases and procedures.
-There is...
+Ever wanted to visit Florida?
+Now you can with this locum tenens opportunity!
+Our client is looking for a dentist to begin coverage immediately.
+Hours include 8a - 5p shifts for 4-5 days per week.
+The selected locum will be handling all aspects of general dentistry cases and procedures.
+There...
 View This Job

 WHAT YOU NEED TO KNOW ABOUT VISITING FLORIDA AS A LOCUM TENENS PHYSICIAN, NURSE PRACTITIONER, PHYSICIAN ASSISTANT, CRNA, AND DENTIST